ABOUT THE COURSE

 The Do No Harm (DNH) concepts are widely used in the humanitarian and development communities and it is one of the best known tools for Peace and Conflict Impact Analysis.

-This 2-day, face-to-face training course will help you understand the complexities of working in conflict environments.
-This course will give you the knowledge and skills to deal with the real complexities that arise when providing assistance in conflicts.
+This 2-day, face-to-face training course will help you understand the realities of working in conflict environments and give you the knowledge and skills to deal with the real complexities that arise when providing assistance in conflicts.

 What does the course cover?